Todd W. Eddins: Notable Cases During Legal Career

+Jack Law

-Jack Law.
-In a 2006 sexual assault trial, Eddins successfully defended Jack Law, the owner of the world-renowned Hula's Bar & Lei Stand and a pillar in the LGBTQ+ community.
-The jury acquitted Law in less than ten minutes, prompting Eddins to denounce what he called “the most outrageous, reprehensible prosecution in recent memory.”
-The courtroom broke out in applause and Law told his supporters “Hula’s for free drinks.”
+In a 2006 sexual assault trial, Eddins successfully defended Jack Law, the owner of the world-renowned Hula's Bar & Lei Stand and a pillar in the local LGBTQ+ community.
+The jury acquitted Law in less than ten minutes, prompting Eddins to denounce what he called "the most outrageous, reprehensible prosecution in recent memory."

-Billy Kenoi.
+Billy Kenoi

 Eddins represented then Hawai‘i County Mayor Billy Kenoi in 2016 who was charged with four counts of theft and one count of making a false statement under oath.
 Supporters in the courtroom cried when the jury found Kenoi not guilty.
 Eddins described the accusations as “flimsy” and “an odious attempt to take down a once-in-a-generation, good decent man.”

+Alison Dadow

-Alison Dadow.
-In a nationally followed case, Eddins represented Alison Dadow (also known as Alexandria Duval), who was accused of killing her twin sister by driving their car off the Hana Highway in Maui.
+In 2016 Eddins represented Alison Dadow (also known as Alexandria Duval), who was accused of killing her twin sister by driving their car off the Hāna Highway in Maui.
 Dadow was released after a judge found there was no probable cause for the murder charge.
-Eddins agreed that it “was a tragic accident.
+Eddins agreed that it "was a tragic accident.
 It was not a homicide, it was not a crime.
-This judge understood the evidence and we’re just grateful that he got it.”
+This judge understood the evidence and we’re just grateful that he got it."

-Tayshea Aiwohi.
+State v.
+Aiwohi

 Eddins won a landmark victory at the Hawai‘i Supreme Court in State v.
-Tayshea Aiwohi.
-The State charged Aiwohi with manslaughter because she smoked methamphetamine while pregnant and her son died shortly after birth.
+Aiwohi (2005).
+The State charged Tayshea Aiwohi with manslaughter because she smoked methamphetamine while pregnant and her son died shortly after birth.
 Eddins defended Aiwohi and argued that a mother could not be prosecuted for conduct that harmed a fetus because a fetus was not a person.
 Eddins warned that if a mother can be prosecuted for conduct toward a fetus, then a mother could be criminally charged for caffeine or tobacco use while pregnant.
-The court agreed with Eddins, holding that under Hawai‘i law, a person is a “human who has been born and is alive.”
+The court agreed with Eddins, holding that under Hawai‘i law, a person is a "human who has been born and is alive."
 The high-profile case examined the ethical, scientific, and public policy issues that arose from the co-occurrence of pregnancy and drug dependency.